brentvollebregt/nitratine.net/posts/python-requests-tutorial/post.md

 When making calls to endpoints that require data in the body, we can use form-encoded, JSON or raw bodies.

 ### Form Encoded Body
-In cases where you want to send some form-encoded data (like a HTML form would submit), we can pass key value pairs like we used above to the `data` parameter.
+In cases where you want to send some form-encoded data (like a HTML form would submit), we can pass key-value pairs as we used above to the `data` parameter.
 The dictionary of your data will be form-encoded when the request is made.
 For example:

 ```python
 import requests